josmar-crwdstffng/angular/aio/content/guide/hierarchical-dependency-injection.md

 </div>

-While the name `root` is a special alias, other `ModuleInjector`s don't have aliases.
+While the name `root` is a special alias, other instances of `ModuleInjector` do not have aliases.
-You have the option to create `ModuleInjector`s whenever a dynamically loaded component is created, such as with the Router, which will create child `ModuleInjector`s.
+You have the option to create instances of `ModuleInjector` whenever a dynamically loaded component is created, such as with the Router, which will create instances of the child `ModuleInjector`.

 All requests forward up to the root injector, whether you configured it with the `bootstrapModule()` method, or registered all providers with `root` in their own services.